Skip to Content

 Bulgur Wheat and Vermicelli Pilaf

-I love bulgur wheat and I use it as a side dish all of the time, whether as a classic tabbouleh salad or as a plain herbed bulgur wheat side dish.
+I love bulgur wheat, and I use it as a side dish all of the time, whether as a classic tabbouleh salad or as a plain herbed bulgur wheat side dish.

 This recipe is relatively new to me, it is a bulgur wheat and vermicelli noodle pilaf.
-It is called pourgouri pilafi, it’s from Greece/Cyprus and it is delicious!
+It is called pourgouri pilafi, it's from Greece/Cyprus, and it is delicious!

-My version runs with a pretty classic base of tomato and vegetable stock which is flavoured with cinnamon and dried mint.
+My version runs with a pretty classic base of tomato and vegetable stock, which is flavoured with cinnamon and dried mint.

 It is the perfect side dish for anything from meat to fish and even vegan/vegetarian dishes.
-It also is great on its own with some extra vegetables thrown in and packed into a lunch box.
+It is also great on its own with some extra vegetables thrown in and packed into a lunchbox.

-It’s quick and easy to cook too, this will go from your cupboard to your table in around 30 minutes and it all cooks in one pot, so there is also very little washing up.
+It's quick and easy to cook too, this will go from your cupboard to your table in around 30 minutes ,and it all cooks in one pot, so there is also very little washing up.

 Oven roasted hake with cherry tomatoes and capers served with pourgori.